waelhammoudeh/pgadmin4-slackbuild/README.md

 pgAdmin4 is a rewrite of the popular pgAdmin3 management tool for the PostgreSQL (http://www.postgresql.org) database.

-This build script has been updated for pgAdmin4 version 6.14 on September 29 / 2022
+This build script has been updated for pgAdmin4 version 6.17 on December 8th / 2022

 **Note:** Nodejs and Yarn versions used to build package:
  - Nodejs version 18.7.0
  - Yarn version 1.22.19

-The build time was (40 minutes) unusually long for version 6.14 so you may want to build it overnight!
+Note: I used nwjs version "0.71.0", which is latest version available today at https://dl.nwjs.io/

 The pgAdmin4 executable uses Python3 Virtual Environment; this build script does NOT alter any of Slackware64 python3 installation.